-King: MS-13 victim’s mom killed by car at memorial service
+Mom of alleged MS-13 victim killed by car at girl’s memorial

 - One of first women in infantry to be discharged from Marines

+The girls’ alleged killers, who were arrested along with about a dozen other alleged MS-13 members, are facing murder charges that could result in the death penalty.

-The gang is blamed for dozens of killings on Long Island since 2016.
+MS-13, or the Mara Salvatrucha, is blamed for dozens of killings on Long Island since 2016.
 Trump has blamed the violence on lax immigration policies.

+Prosecutors say Kayla was targeted because of ongoing disputes with gang members at her school.
+They say Nisa was in the wrong place at the wrong time.

+Rodriguez filed a $110 million lawsuit last December against the Brentwood School District, claiming it ignored warnings that MS-13 members were threatening Kayla.